 Killing that world is scary.
 It means cutting off and escape from reality.
 It’s even scarier than admitting that, in your fifties, you have the fantasy world in the first place.
 But, today, the realization that it, and not any disability, could keep me from doing the things I desperately want to do, meant that it, like a tumor, had to be irradiated.

 The alarm is set for 8 o’clock.
 It’s just past midnight, and I am staring at the ceiling, my eyes glued wide open.
-For once, neither I nor the ceiling or spinning, but nobody has managed to get the gremlins in my head to stand down.
+For once, neither I nor the ceiling are spinning, but nobody has managed to get the gremlins in my head to stand down.

 The last few weeks have been defined by bouts of Ménière’s-related vertigo that have forced me to use a wheelchair to keep from falling down at work and to depend on other people to get me from point a to point B. At home this translates into far too much time spent on the couch watching reruns while mindlessly doom scrolling through text and images that I’m far too nauseous to absorb beyond a headline here or there.